qindapao/bjson/README.md

 # bjson

 Convenient use of JSON in bash scripts.
-For how to use each function, please refer to£º`bjson_test.sh`.
+For how to use each function, please refer to: `bjson_test.sh`.

 ## Environmental requirements